RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ### Hero-image
 - The Hero-image is introduced in a Carousel that enables a slideshow for cycling through elements.
 As the theme cannot be depicted in just a picture, my idea was to give three pictures with three captions.
 The captions would also prompt the user to sign in or sign up.
-- Besides that, it will also contain links to different sections within the homepage such as About and Getting Started for user guidance, and to Latest Entries section to draw user's attention to the different posts.
+- Besides that, it will also contain links to different sections within the homepage such as About and Getting Started for user guidance, and to Latest Entries section to draw user's attention to the different log posts.
 - It will appear diffently to signed-in and signed-out users.

 **User is not signed-in or is signed-out**